Major Projects Completed Schemes

 Smithy Brook Road / Warrington Road junction improvements

-The A49 and M58 link road schemes will converge at the A49 Warrington Road / Smithy Brook Road (SBR) junction in Goose Green, meaning that it will become a major intersection.
+The completed A49 link road and proposed M58 link road schemes will converge at the A49 Warrington Road / Smithy Brook Road (SBR) junction in Goose Green, meaning that it will become a major intersection.

 • Reduced the central refuge island to create additional traffic lanes in both directions on the A49 Warrington Road (between Smithy Brook Road and the A49 Link Road roundabout)